-An improvement in the completeness of Hospital Episode Statistics (HES) data linked to cancer registrations has led to HES data being available for more tumours than in the earlier iterations of RtD.
-Previously, only Admitted Patient Care (APC) HES data, which includes Inpatient and Day case activity, were linked to cancer registrations where one of the episodes contained an ICD10 C00-C97, D00-D48 or O01 code in one of the diagnosis fields.
-With approval from the Confidentiality Advisory Group (CAG, formerly National Information Governance Board NIGB), APC and Outpatient HES data are now supplied on the basis of a cancer registration existing for a patient.
-If a HES record can be linked to a cancer registration, then all HES data are supplied.
+An improvement in the completeness of HES data linked to cancer registrations has led to HES data being available for more tumours than in the earlier iterations of RtD.
+Previously, only Admitted Patient Care (APC) HES data, which includes inpatient and day case activity, were linked to cancer registrations where one of the episodes contained an ICD10 C00-C97, D00-D48 or O01 code in one of the diagnosis fields.
+With approval from the Confidentiality Advisory Group (CAG, formerly National Information Governance Board NIGB), APC and outpatient HES data are now supplied on the basis of a cancer registration existing for a patient.
+If an HES record can be linked to a cancer registration, then all HES data are supplied.

 As a result, HES data are available for more tumours.
-Comparisons between this iteration of Routes to Diagnosis and the previous iteration, for tumours diagnosed in 2006 to 2013, shows that this has led to a decrease in the proportion of tumours assigned to the Unknown Route from 3.8% to 3.7%.
-The improved data has also led to a decrease in the proportion of Inpatient Electives from 2.4% to 2.3% and an increase seen in the proportion of Two Week Wait referrals from 29.9% to 30.3%.
+Comparisons between this iteration of Routes to Diagnosis and the previous iteration, for tumours diagnosed in 2006-2015, shows that this has led to a stabilisation in the proportion of tumours assigned to the Unknown Route which remains at 3.7% The same pattern is seen in the proportion of inpatient electives which remain at 2.3% and TWW referrals which stayed at 30.9%.